 - Toasted Crush Peanuts - This adds a nice crunch.
 Just brings everything together!

-How to make No-Bake Banana Caramel Cake
+How to make Banana Graham Cake

 Whipped the cream and vanilla using an electric mixer.
 Not really necessary but I just like my cream a little bit fluffy.
 You can sweeten it with a little bit of sugar but for me, dulce de leche drizzled on top should be just enough.